check-spelling-sandbox/rewrite-docs/reference/recipes/cloudsuitability/findjcaannotations.md

 **org.openrewrite.cloudsuitability.FindJcaAnnotations**

-_Java messaging can present problems in TAS due to its emphemerality.
+_Java messaging can present problems in TAS due to its ephemerality.
 Convert to a backing service or use TKG._

 ### Tags